gjbex/training-material/Python/ParameterOptimization/README.md

   1. `Makefile`: make file to build the Julia set application.
   1. `julia.pbs`: PBS script to run the Julia set applciation as a job.
+  1. `julia_optimize.py`: Python script to find optimal OpenMP schedule, chunk size and number of threads for the Julia set application.